snandha8/source/SQLToolkitAzure-order by file name numrice/readme.md

 - RunStoredProcedure - This task will run a Stored Procedure against your database.

-- RunSqlScripts - This task will run all of the SQL scripts in the specifed folder against your database.
+- RunSqlScripts - This task will run all of the SQL scripts in the specifed folder against your database in the numeric file name order. ex order:  1_script.sql, 2_script.sql, 12_script, 21_Script.

 - RunSqlCommand - This task will run an adhoc query aganst your database.